WHY THE CLIMATE IMPACT CENSUS

 The CIC can be used as a tool to help policymakers and individuals identify and understand climate change costs, and learn about best practices and gaps in resilience efforts and funding.
 It also provides an important tool and resource for community leaders, researchers, and advocates working to address climate change.

 The CIC is not a census in the formal definition of survey analysis, which includes all entities to which the subject of the survey applies.
 In addition to not surveying the universe of all individuals and cities affected by climate change, CIC data does not represent solely climate change costs, because there are other human influences on the environment, including effects of non-greenhouse gas pollutants, destructive development patterns, and demographic changes that affect the same resources impacted by climate change.

 PRIVACY AND DATA USE

-The Climate Cost Project analyzes CIC data in consultation with participating municipalities to ensure that they retain individual control over the use and publication of their data.
+The Climate Cost Project provides pro bono economic analysis of survey data collected in collaboration with local community advocates and engaged citizens to ensure that they retain individual control over the use and publication of their data.
 For individual level CIC surveys, no published information will personally identify individuals, and respondents have the ability to take surveys anonymously.

 FUTURE EXPANSION FOR THE CLIMATE IMPACT CENSUS

-The Climate Cost Project is currently supporting surveys of costs from municipal managers, as well as the costs to individuals of flooding and tick-borne illness.
+The Climate Cost Project is currently implementing its flooding cost survey, which looks at the economic and personal costs of flooding to individuals and families.
+The Climate Impact Census will make collected data sets and visualizations publicly available, with the goal of allowing researchers, government planners, and civil society members to have a better understanding of what immediate climate impacts are, and how they are financially impacting different regions of the United States.
 The CIC is in an early data collection phase.
-The Climate Impact Census will make collected data sets and visualizations publicly available from the portal.
-Our goal is to allow researchers, government planners, and civil society members to have a better understanding of what immediate climate impacts are, and how they are financially impacting different regions of the United States.
-Planning is underway to expand the impacts for which the portal is collecting data.
+Planning is underway to expand the impacts for which we will be surveying costs.
 If you have any questions about participating or accessing data from the Climate Impact Census, please contact us at .